bleudev/pytecord_old_archive/README.md

 - Package with ``async/await`` support
 - Wrappers and decorators support
 - Simple code with syntax sugar
-- Minimal python version is 3.8
 - Readable library code

 # Getting started
-Dispy is package for creating bots in Discord.
+Pytecord is package for creating bots in Discord.
 This package use discord API and discord Gateway for handle events or, for example, sending messages.
 Bot use for different goals; handle information on your server, creating mini games in discord, auto moderation in your discord server and other.